Bank Of Maine Charitable Foundation

 How does Bank Of Maine Charitable Foundation spend its money?

 Bank Of Maine Charitable Foundation directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Bank Of Maine Charitable Foundation tax-deductible?